 However, where cookies are used to cache data the user is asked to opt-in and also offered the ability to opt-out at any time via the website’s utility menu.
 In these cases, all data is automatically encrypted when stored.

 Our websites are only hosted by approved third party hosting providers on remote secure servers which have been vetted by the DPO and Digital Director as being fully GDPR compliant.

 Likewise, The Refinery only uses third party tools for website analytics that have the necessary levels of data security compliance.

 Any data collected is only stored for as long as is absolutely necessary for the function of the website and the improvement of the end user experience.
 For instance, an IP address is only stored for a maximum of 48 hours by the hosting provider before being permanently erased unless otherwise requested by the client.

 Further details on our ePrivacy processes and procedures can be obtained from our Digital Director or Data Protection Officer.

 11. What are your individual rights?

-You, as the data subject, have full rights under Chapter 3, Articles 12 to 23 of the General Data Protection Regulation (GDPR) which specifically deal with rights of the data subject.
+You, as the data subject, have full rights under the General Data Protection Regulation (GDPR).

 Therefore, you have several rights in relation to how The Refinery uses your information.
 They are: